 As Daniel Cartland, Head of Strategy at NOVOS, explains:

-Internal links & site navigation updates for Black Friday
+Internal linking & website navigation updates for Black Friday

 The internal linking structure on your website is an important tool to help search engines find and rank your site’s content.
 Make sure that your website’s navigation is updated to include your Black Friday landing page ahead of the day itself.
 Many customers like to start their research early.
 Putting the Black Friday (or other holiday content) URL in your navigation ahead of time can help search engines to crawl your updated content sooner and rank it accordingly.